 Oh, and take some great photos.
-Those memories are priceless. almost 5 years ago
+Those memories are priceless. over 5 years ago

 Nana pong, lets take Cambodia for example where the average annual income is about $750 per year.
 Average in Vietnam was $2000 and Burma is is a threadbare $200.

 Yes your camera might be stolen by a scumbag and I'm not trying to justify theft as I've had it happen to me in South America, but there is a flip side to consider. over 5 years ago